We look forward to welcoming new

 become a participant in Salon?

-applicants must submit 3 photos of their work with an
+applicants must submit 3 photos of the actual

-explanation of mediums used, and any other pertinent
+of mediums used, and any other pertinent information.

 at least 30 days prior to the registration deadline.

 Sometimes Salon has a theme; the application panel is

 preferred to be on the theme, but is not mandatory.
 The